tillitis/tkey-ssh-agent/README.md

 That was fun, now let's try the ssh-agent!

-### Using tk-ssh-agent
+### Using tkey-ssh-agent

 This host program for the signerapp is a complete, alternative ssh-agent with practical use.
-The signerapp binary gets built into the tk-ssh-agent, which will load it onto USB stick when started.
-Like the other host programs, tk-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
+The signerapp binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
+Like the other host programs, tkey-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
 If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag.
-An example of
+An example of that:
-that:

 ```
-$ ./tk-ssh-agent -a ./agent.sock --port /dev/pts/1
+$ ./tkey-ssh-agent -a ./agent.sock --port /dev/pts/1
 ```

 This will start the ssh-agent and tell it to listen on the specified